Twipped/mysequel/README.md

 - `pool.getDisposedConnection() => connection` - Returns a [Bluebird Disposer](http://bluebirdjs.com/docs/api/disposer.html) for a connection, which automatically releases the connection after usage.
 See [Promise.using()](http://bluebirdjs.com/docs/api/promise.using.html) for more details.

-- `pool.getRawConnection()` && `pool.getDisposedRawConnection()` - Same as above, but resolves with the mysql Connection object instead of a Quint connection.
+- `pool.getRawConnection()` && `pool.getDisposedRawConnection()` - Same as above, but resolves with the mysql Connection object instead of a MySequel connection.

 - `pool.close() => null` - Returns a promise that resolves after all pending queries have completed and all connections in the pool have terminated.